 It is in recognizing this impermanence that we come to know how vulnerable all of us truly are.

-I have relentlessly explored myriad ways to understand human vulnerability, alleviate deep hurt, and find a way to the light of hope and healing.
+I have relentlessly explored myriad ways to comprehend human vulnerability, alleviate deep hurt, and find a way to the light of hope and healing.

-I began with the expressive arts, and proceeded through depth psychology, before venturing into cognitive science, and arriving at the threshold of spiritual practice.
+I began with the expressive arts and proceeded through depth psychology, before venturing into cognitive science and arriving at the threshold of contemplative practice.

 In the light of this diverse multidimensional experience, I have come to recognize that there is no single path to authentic insight, nor any one solution to the complexity of human problems and predicaments.

-And so I flounder along my way to synthesize the science of cognitive reason with the wisdom of contemplative mystery.
+So I flounder in my effort to synthesize the pragmatics of scientific reason with the mystery of experiential wisdom.